Petition for Limited Driving Privileges in Missouri

 Method 1: Application to the Department of Revenue

 In case of a first DWI offense, your license may be suspended for 90 days.
-In such cases, you may apply for an LPD by submitting an application to the Missouri Department of Revenue (DOR).
+In such cases, you may apply for an LPD by applying to the Missouri Department of Revenue (DOR).

 You have to complete an application form and pay the filing fee.
 You will then apply to the DOR, along with any supporting documentation, such as proof of insurance (SR-22) or an affidavit of hardship (if applicable).